thoka/mdtutor/docs/quiz-parsing-spec.md

      - `compare-quiz-api.test.js`: 5 tests comparing with original API structure
      - `compare-quiz-api-exact.test.js`: 4 tests for exact API comparison and difference documentation

+## User Interaction Flow

+### Quiz Behavior

+1. **Initial State:**
+   - Only the first question is visible
+   - No answer is pre-selected
+   - Check button is disabled until an answer is selected

+2. **Answer Selection:**
+   - User selects a radio button
+   - Check button becomes enabled
+   - If feedback was showing (from previous incorrect answer), it is hidden

+3. **Submitting Answer:**
+   - User clicks "Check my answer" / "submit" button
+   - **If correct:**
+     - Feedback is shown with correct styling (green checkmark)
+     - All inputs are disabled
+     - Question is marked as answered
+     - Next unanswered question is automatically revealed
+   - **If incorrect:**
+     - Feedback is shown with incorrect styling (red X)
+     - Inputs remain enabled (user can change selection)
+     - Check button remains enabled
+     - If user changes selection, feedback is hidden again

+4. **Progressive Disclosure:**
+   - Questions are revealed one at a time
+   - Only unanswered questions are shown
+   - Completed questions remain visible but disabled

 ## Edge Cases

 1. **Missing question files**: Skip missing questions, log warning